The Schaesberg Castle Estate Foundation

-You can find further information about the vision, mission and goals of The Schaesberg Castle Estate Foundation in our 2015-2020 Policy Plan (see below on this page).
+You can find further information about the vision, mission and goals of The Schaesberg Castle Estate Foundation in our 2015-2020 Policy Plan.

-The financial responsibilities and annual report of The Schaesberg Castle Estate Foundation can be found in the Annual Report 2017 (see below on this page).
+The financial responsibilities and annual report of The Schaesberg Castle Estate Foundation can be found in the Annual Report 2017).